BrowserBoost/Extension/README.md

 **Download:** https://chrome.google.com/webstore/detail/akknpgblpchaoebdoiojonnahhnfgnem

-The Browser Boost extension provides extra tools to enhance your browsing experience.
-Browser Boost is open source and collects no data.
+The Browser Boost extension provides an open-source, privacy respecting alternative to numerous single-use extensions.

+You can rely on Browser Boost instead of having to trust multiple single-use extensions from various developers, which are often closed source and come with undocumented permissions.

+Browser Boost collects no user data, does not require signup, has no servers, is entirely open source and is 100% free.

-## Features:
+## Tools:

 🔊 **Boost Volume:** Increase the maximum volume of your browser up to 600%.